Skip to Content

 How To Make The Jeans Hanging Pockets

 Step 1: First, carefully cut out the back pockets from the jeans.
-Using a pair of scissors, cut as close to the seam edge of the pocket as possible.
+Cut as close to the seam edge of the pocket using scissors as possible.

 cutting out a back pocket with scissors.